-How to Fake It as a Developer (and Kick Impostor Syndrome to the Curb for Good)
+How to Kick Impostor Syndrome to the Curb for Good

-How to Fake It as a Developer (and Kick Impostor Syndrome to the Curb for Good)
+How to Kick Impostor Syndrome to the Curb for Good

 Despite the fact I’ve been developing websites for the past 15 years and writing professionally about WordPress for three years, I’m a total fake.

 Yes, I pretend I’m great at WordPress development.

 Can you tell?

 Yet I know that I’m not really a fake.
 After all, I’ve got years of experience to back up what I do.

 Yes, impostor syndrome has a way of creeping into your thoughts, making you question what you think you know and, for me, feeding me thoughts that I’m a fraud and about to be exposed for what I don’t know.